Animals That Start With K are some of the most fascinating creatures in the world.

 The Key West Quail-Dove is a small, round bird native to Cuba and the Florida Keys.
 It has a brownish-gray body, a white patch on its wings, and a short black bill.
 Its diet consists mainly of insects, fruits, and seeds.

-The Key West Quail-Dove is a relatively uncommon sight in the wild and one of the few animals that start with K. Its habitat is threatened by land development and climate change, leading to the species’ declining numbers.
-Conservation efforts have been put into place to protect and increase the population of this beautiful bird.
+The Key West Quail-Dove is a relatively uncommon sight in the wild and one of the few animals that starts with K. Its habitat is threatened by land development and climate change, leading to the species’ declining numbers.
+Conservation efforts have been made to protect and increase the population of this beautiful bird.

 10. Kelp Gull